anonymous-editor/BRMM/README.md

 - Install and/or extract mods to subdirectories in that path.
 - Display prompts about if the mod is installed/not, etc.

+### Mod Showcase

+HUGE thanks to Andi_pog for making this vid to showcase BRMM.

 ## How Does it Work?

 > [!IMPORTANT]
 > Your antivirus may prevent you from downloading or running this program.
-This is a false positive.
+This is a false positive, so feel free to make an exception for BRMM in your antivirus.

+> [!TIP]
+> To completely exit out of BRMM, close all of its GUI windows, plus the console window.

+> [!TIP]
+> I'd recommend keeping the program files within the `BRMM` folder to avoid glitches when starting the app.

 BRMM is made entirely in **Python 3.12** to handle the file operations and the GUI.

 To use BRMM, download `BRMM1xx_x64.exe` through the "Releases" page or from [this link](https://github.com/anonymous-editor/BRMM/releases/tag/1.0.0).

-### Mod Showcase

-HUGE thanks to Andi_pog for making this vid to showcase BRMM.

 ### Source Code